Riboflavin: Safety

 In humans, there is no evidence for riboflavin toxicity produced by excessive intakes and absorption becomes less efficient as dosage increases.
 Any excess riboflavin is excreted via the kidneys into urine, resulting in a bright yellow color known as flavinuria.
 During a clinical trial on the effectiveness of riboflavin for treating the frequency and severity of migraines, subjects were given up to 400 mg of riboflavin orally per day for periods of 3–12 months.
 Abdominal pains and diarrhea were among the side effects reported.

 Labeling

-For U.S. food and dietary supplement labeling purposes the amount in a serving is expressed as a percent of Daily Value (%DV).
+For US food and dietary supplement labeling purposes the amount in a serving is expressed as a percent of Daily Value (%DV).
 For riboflavin labeling purposes 100% of the Daily Value was 1.7 mg, but as of 27 May 2016, it was revised to 1.3 mg to bring it into agreement with the RDA.
 A table of the old and new adult daily values is provided at Reference Daily Intake.